czzarr/czzarr.github.com/source/_posts/2012-03-30-is-search-dead-yet.markdown

 [shift](http://www.codinghorror.com/blog/2012/03/welcome-to-the-post-pc-era.html) from computers to mobile devices, search UX needs to be reinvented.

-## Mobile Search User Experience Sucks
+## Fact: Mobile Search User Experience Sucks

 Searching on smartphones is currently a terrible user experience.
 Screens are tiny, typos frequent, missclicks incredibly annoying.
 Search results don't account well for the fact that smartphones are not simply smaller versions of computers.
-Recently for instance, an [app](http://itunes.apple.com/bw/app/quickmaps/id506283203?mt=8) that is a simple user interface for frequent
+Recently for instance, an [iphone app](http://itunes.apple.com/bw/app/quickmaps/id506283203?mt=8) that is a simple user interface for frequent
 Google Maps queries received a very positive feedback and was an instant success.

 That's why most search on mobile is done on vertically differentiated
-apps: search for places to stay on the Airbnb app, look for movies on the IMDB app.
+apps: one searches for places to stay on the Airbnb app, and looks for movies on the IMDB app.
 These apps provide a better search experience, from the query to the results "page".
 The problem with that scheme is when you don't know the particular app that suits your needs.
 Unless you follow Techcrunch or HackerNews religiously it can get tricky.
 The beauty of Google and other search engines was that they provided a single entry point for web content.
+You didn't have to know anything else, and a lot of people still google "facebook" to reach the facebook website.

 But the UX of single entry point search is so bad on mobile that people don't bother using it.
 Instead they're left with discovering content